UWCS/C_Course-The_Cequel/Session2.md

 ### <a name="NullPointer"> The Null Pointer </a>

-There's a special kind of pointer that points to no memory address called the **null** pointer.
-This value is special because any type of pointer can be set to **null**!
+There's a special kind of pointer that points to no memory address, called the **null** pointer.
+Any type of pointer can be set to **null**!

 ```c
 int* p1 = NULL;